A Coaching Model Created By Theano Kalavana, Business Coach CYPRUS

 A.L.T.E.R in the dictionary means to make a change usually small but significant!
 The journey of coaching is about making significant changes through actions and reaching goals.

 The theory of Emotional intelligence is really important in the coaching process.
 Becoming aware of yourself and getting in touch with your inner voice and your own feelings is paramount to self-control.
-When you become aware of your own feelings is easier to become aware of other people feelings.
-Basically, awareness helps the client to balance their thoughts and their emotions, without becoming hijacked by their emotions and thus, connect well with others.
+When you become aware of your own feelings is easier to become aware of other people’s feelings.
+Basically, awareness helps the client to balance their thoughts and their emotions, without becoming hijacked by their emotions, and thus, connect well with others.

 Research suggests that as people rise through the ranks they lose their ability to connect with their people.
-This model is intended to be used with leaders in order to make them more authentic and empathetic to their everyday responses.
-It is proven that awareness of feelings and thoughts are skills that can make the leaders thrive.
-Specifically, study contacted with 118 professional traders and 10 senior managers at four City of London investment banks showed that the most successful traders (annual income averages £500.000) were not the ones who focused on analytics solely or just followed their guts, but on those who focused on a full range of emotions which helped them to judge the value of their intuition.
+This model is intended to be used with leaders to make them more authentic and empathetic to their everyday responses.
+It is proven that awareness of feelings and thoughts are skills that can make leaders thrive.
+Specifically, a study contacted with 118 professional traders and 10 senior managers at four City of London investment banks showed that the most successful traders (annual income averages £500.000) were not the ones who focused on analytics solely or just followed their guts but on those who focused on a full range of emotions which helped them to judge the value of their intuition.
 When they experienced losses, they were aware and acknowledged their anxiety and thus, were more cautious and took fewer risks.
 The traders with annual income averages £100.000 (least successful) tended to ignore their anxiety and continued with their guts.
 They failed to become aware of their own emotions.

-Therefore, feelings are indeed influencing our decisions and behaviours.
+Therefore, feelings are indeed influencing our decisions and behaviors.
 Our responses to others are based on the awareness of our own emotions and the emotions of others.
 Empathy is the outcome of the awareness of others’ emotions.
-Empathy enables clients not just become aware of how others are feeling but also what they need.
+Empathy enables clients not just to become aware of how others are feeling but also what they need.

-Creating Awareness is one of the most difficult competencies in coaching because as a coach you need to go beyond what it is said, getting into client’s concerns instead of becoming hooked by the client’s description.
-It is a task of identifying the differences between facts, interpretations, and disparities between thoughts, feelings and actions.
+Creating Awareness is one of the most difficult competencies in coaching because as a coach you need to go beyond what is said, getting into the client’s concerns instead of becoming hooked by the client’s description.
+It is a task of identifying the differences between facts, interpretations, and disparities between thoughts, feelings, and actions.
 Creating awareness is a very delegate skill and as a coach, you need to help the client to discover what serving them or not.
 You owe to let clients see all their possibilities and resources and become aware of the situation, their feelings, their reality without filters.
 Interpretations on behalf of the coach are only allowed as part of integrating and accurately evaluating multiple sources of information given by the client and serve the client to gain awareness.
-It is a process of getting the client to see the previous situation and associate it with previous self in it and then see the new situation and associate it with the new self.
+It is a process of getting the client to see the previous situation and associate it with the previous self in it and then see the new situation and associate it with the new self.